stubillwhite/elm-examples/README.md

 # elm-examples

-Various Elm code examples for an internal presentation.
+Various Elm code examples for an internal talk.

 ## Pre-requisites